yegyu-han/SenseShift6D/README.md

 ___

-## 🔧 Baseline Models
+## 🔧 Baseline Models (Instance-level)
 SenseShift6D is designed to be easily integrated into various existing 6D object pose estimation frameworks.
-In our experiments, we evaluated the dataset using three popular baseline models:
+In our experiments, we trained three popular baseline models with the dataset:

 ### 📌 GDRNPP
 Original Repository: [GDRNPP_BOP2022](https://github.com/shanice-l/gdrnpp_bop2022)